If you accept card payments through our Online Payments feature, you may receive a 1099-K form when tax season approaches.

 Where do I find my 1099-K form?

-The document includes a variety of important information about your practice and income over the tax year, including but not limited to:
+The 1099-K includes a variety of important details about your practice and income over the tax year, including but not limited to:

 - Your practice contact information

-- The EIN or SSN used for your Stripe account
+- The EIN or SSN used for your Online Payments account

-- The number of charges that you’ve made with Stripe in the calendar year
+- The number of charges that you’ve made with your Online Payments account in the last calendar year

-- Any state or federal tax you’ve withheld through Stripe
+- Any state or federal tax you’ve withheld through your Online Payments account